exercism/cpp/exercises/concept/freelancer-rates/.docs/introduction.md

 ### Integers

-The following example shows the declaration and initialization of four different variables
+The following example shows the declaration and initialization of four different variables:

 ```cpp
 int m_morales{9241};              // base 10: 0-9